LeonardoAlchieri/Text_Mining/README.md

 # REQUIREMENTS & INSTALLATION

 The scripts have been tested on `python 3.7`, `python 3.8` and `python3.9`.
-It has not been tested no less recent versions, but it might work on any `3.*` release.
+It has not been tested on less recent versions, but it might work on any `3.*` release.
 All of the requirements for the scripts are listed in the file `requirements.txt`.
 Please run `pip install -r requirements.txt` to run everything.